huaweicloud/terraform-provider-huaweicloud/docs/resources/gaussdb_cassandra_instance.md

   do nothing.

 * `auto_renew` - (Optional, String) Specifies whether auto renew is enabled.
   Valid values are "true" and "false".
-Changing this will do nothing.

 * `datastore` - (Optional, List, ForceNew) Specifies the database information.
 Structure is documented below.
 Changing this parameter will create a new resource.